 The Municipal Library of Münster houses about 260,000 media, including about 220,000 books on an area of about 6000 square meters.
 The current location was opened in 1993 for the 1200th anniversary of the city.
 The modern architecture of the library building contrasts with the adjacent buildings of the historic city center.

-Münster offers so much more.
+Experience Münster – the city offers so much more.
 We have compiled only a small excerpt for you here.
-For further and more in-depth information on how to organize your visit to Münster, we refer you to the very informative and interesting website of Münster Marketing.
+For further and more in-depth information on how to organize your visit to Münster, please refer to the very informative and interesting website of Münster Marketing.